Squares K-theory and 2-Segal spaces: An -construction for squares categories

 Every squares category admits a version of the $S_\bullet$-construction, obtained by simply considering diagrams of the appropriate shape.
 However, in general this construction may not model their $K$-theory space as given in \cref{defn:T-dot}.
 In this section we explain how to extract a class of weak equivalences from the data present in a squares category, and we define an $S^{\square}_\bullet$-construction analogous to the one for Waldhausen categories.
+Similar constructions have been defined in other, related settings \cite{BOORS:2016, camzak:22, dyckerhoff/kapranov:19, SS-CGW}.
 In later subsections we will discuss the requirements needed on a squares category to ensure the two simplicial constructions agree after realization.